flashcordon/big-history/Astro.md

 stars (Vink et al. 2021), moving the focus to high-density en- vironments like massive stellar clusters, where merger cascades are most likely to happen

-- Over
-the past decades, there have been numerous indirect detec- tions of BHs as members of binaries with luminous com- panions, and many of these binary candidates have been identified through X-ray and radio observations of accret- ing systems (see Cowley 1992 as an example).
-The first BHs in old globular clusters (GCs) were also detected in this way (e.g. Maccarone et al. 2007;
-- A few direct dynamical detections of non-interacting BHs have been made so far in star clus- ters (in the ∼12 Gyr old NGC 3201, Giesers et al. 2018
 - We are currently conducting a systematic search for stellar-mass BHs in two young massive stellar clusters in the Large Magellanic Cloud by exploiting multi-epoch MUSE